 - Affidavit of Support (I-864, I-864A, I-864 EZ, or I-864W, as appropriate) from the petitioner/U.S. sponsor.

 - Form DS-260, Immigrant Visa and Alien Registration Application.

 - Two (2) 2x2 photographs.
 See the required photo format explained in Photograph Requirements.

 - Civil Documents for the applicant.
 See Documents the Applicant Must Submit for more specific information about documentation requirements, including information on which documents may need to be translated.
 The consular officer may ask for more information during your visa interview.
-If not already submitted to the NVC, bring clear, legible photocopies of civil documents, such as birth and marriage certificates, and any required translations to your immigrant visa interview.
-Original documents and translations can then be returned to you.
+Bring your original civil documents (or certified copies) such as birth and marriage certificates, as well as legible photocopies all original civil documents, and any required translations to your immigrant visa interview.

 - Completed Medical Examination Forms – These are provided by the panel physician after you have completed your medical examination and vaccinations (see below).

 Once the NVC determines the file is complete with all the required documents, they schedule the applicant’s interview appointment.
 NVC then sends the file, containing the applicant’s petition and the documents listed above, to the U.S. Embassy or Consulate where the applicant will be interviewed for a visa.
 The applicant, petitioner, attorney, and third-party agent, if applicable, will receive appointment emails, or letters (if no email address if available), containing the date and time of the applicant's visa interview along with instructions, including guidance for obtaining a medical examination.

 Applicants should bring their valid passports, as well as any other documentation above not already provided to NVC, to their visa interviews.
 During the interview process, ink-free, digital fingerprint scans will be taken.
 Generally, applicants will receive their original civil documents and original translations back at the time of interview.